 Issuer Black Hills Corporation.

+Securities

-Securities Offered \$ aggregate principal amount of % Notes due 20 .
-Maturity May , 20 .
+Offered \$ aggregate principal amount of % Notes due 20

+Maturity July , 20

 Interest Rate % per year (calculated using a 360-day year).

+Interest

+Payment Dates and of each year, beginning , 2011.

+Optional The notes may be redeemed at our option, in whole or in part, at any time at the redemption price described under "Description of the Notes-

+Redemption Redemption."

-Interest Payment Dates and o f each year, beginning , 2009.
-Optional Redemption The notes may be redeemed at our option, in whole or in part, at any time at the redemption price described under "Description of the Notes- Redemption."
-Repurchase Upon Change of Control Triggering Event Upon the occurrence of a "change of control triggering event," as defined under "Description of the Notes-Change of Control Triggering Event" in this prospectus supplement, we will be required to make an offer to repurchase the notes in cash at a price equal to 101% of their aggregate principal amount, plus accrued and unpaid interest, if any, to, but not including, the date of repurchase.
+Repurchase Upon Change of

+Control Upon the occurrence of a "change of control triggering event," as defined under "Description of the Notes-Change of Control Triggering Triggering Event" in this prospectus supplement, we will be required to make an offer to repurchase the notes in cash at a price equal to 101% of their aggregate principal amount, plus accrued and unpaid interest, if any, to, but not including, the date of repurchase.

 Ranking The notes will be our unsecured senior obligations.
 The notes will rank equally with all of our existing and future unsecured and unsubordinated indebtedness and senior to all of our future subordinated indebtedness.
 The notes will be effectively subordinated to any existing or future secured indebtedness.
 Because we are a holding company, the notes will also be structurally subordinated to the existing and future indebtedness of our subsidiaries as to their assets.

-Use of Proceeds We will use the estimated \$ million in net proceeds from this offering to repay outstanding debt.
+Use of Proceeds We will use the estimated \$ million in net proceeds from this offering to repay outstanding debt under our existing revolving credit facility.
 See "Use of Proceeds."

 Trustee The trustee under the indenture is Wells Fargo Bank, National Association.

+Conflicts of Interest

+We intend to use at least 5% of the net proceeds from the sale of the notes to repay indebtedness owed by us to certain affiliates of the underwriters who are lenders under our Corporate Credit Facility.
+See "Use of Proceeds".
+Each of the underwriters is an affiliate of one of the lenders under the Corporate Credit Facility that will receive at least 5% of the net proceeds from the sale of the notes.
+Accordingly, the offering is being made in compliance with the requirements of Rule 2720 of the Conduct Rules of the Financial Industry Regulatory Authority, Inc ("FINRA").
+Because the notes offered hereby are rated investment grade by each of Moody's rating service, Standard & Poor's rating service and Fitch's rating service, the FINRA rules do not require that we use a qualified independent underwriter for this offering.
+A securities rating is not a recommendation to buy, sell or hold securities.
+No underwriter having a conflict of interest under Rule 2720 will confirm sales to any account over which the underwriter exercises discretionary authority without the specific written approval of the account holder.

+Risk Factors

+You should carefully consider all of the information in this prospectus supplement and the accompanying prospectus.
+See "Risk Factors" in this prospectus supplement and the other information included or incorporated by reference in this prospectus supplement for a discussion of certain risks you should carefully consider before deciding whether to purchase the notes.